rodrigoneumann/third-milestone-project/README.md

 - An account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
 - [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

+## Local Deployment
+The following instructions are based on use on a Windows 10 OS and IDE VS Code.
+If your OS is different, the commands may be different, but the process, in general, remains the same.

 #### Instructions

-- Save a copy of the github repository located at https://github.com/rodrigoneumann/third-milestone-project.
+- Save a copy of the Github repository located at https://github.com/rodrigoneumann/third-milestone-project.
-  - Unzip the repo into the choosen folder.
+  - Unzip the repo into the chosen folder.
 - If you have Git installed on your system, you can clone the repository with the following command.
 ```
 git clone https://github.com/rodrigoneumann/third-milestone-project